 Introduction to fundamental properties of the neutron.
 Reaction induced by neutrons, nuclear fission, slowing down of neutrons in infinite media, diffusion theory, the few-group approximation, point kinetics, and fission-product poisoning.
 The bases of thermal reactor design and its relationship to reactor engineering problems.

 Review of pertinent topics in classical and quantum physics.
-Gibb’s statistical ensembles, MB, BE, and FD statistics with simple applications to solids.
+Gibb's statistical ensembles, MB, BE, and FD statistics with simple applications to solids.
 Theoretical foundations of Monte Carlo simulation, Markov chains, random walks.
 Study of phase transitions in the 2D and 3D Ising models as well as in the Landau Ginsburg Model using Monte Carlo simulations.
-Selected Topics in Kinetic Monte Carlo Simulations.
+Brownian Dynamics as an example of simulation for the study of stochastic systems.

 Crystal bonding; lattice vibrations; thermal properties of insulators; free electron theory of metals; band theory; semiconductors, introduction to superconductivity.
 Simple band structure calculations using computer software packages.